Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 }
 ```

-Create a property, initialize the module in the viewDidLoad method and add it to the view of the view controller.
+Create a property, initialize the module in the viewDidLoad method and add it to the view of the ViewController.
 Supply the license key and set the delegate, which will receive a call once a result is found.
-The boolean returned by the setup routine notifies you if the Anyline set up was successful.
+The boolean returned by the setup routine notifies you if the Anyline setup was successful.
 If an error occurred the error needs to be handled.

 ###### 2. Start scanning process in viewDidAppear